 The Company provides for the effect of income taxes in its consolidated financial statements using the asset and liability method which requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the consolidated financial statements.
 Under this method, deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases, net operating loss carryovers, and tax credit carry forwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in the period that includes the enactment date.
-As a result of the 2017 Tax Act the Company re-measured certain deferred tax assets and liabilities as of December 31, 2017 and recorded \$10.4 million of deferred tax expense during 2017 as detailed in Note 9, "Income Taxes".

-Income tax expense or benefit is recognized for the amount of taxes payable or refundable for the current year, and for deferred tax assets and liabilities for the tax consequences of events that have been recognized in an entity's financial statements or tax returns.
-The Company must make significant assumptions, judgments and estimates to determine its current provision (benefit) for income taxes, its deferred tax assets and liabilities, and any valuation allowance to be recorded against its deferred tax assets.
-The Company's judgments, assumptions and estimates relating to the current provision (benefit) for income taxes include the geographic mix and amount of income (loss), its interpretation of current tax laws, and possible outcomes of current and future audits conducted by foreign and domestic tax authorities.
-The Company's judgments also include anticipating the tax positions the Company will record in the consolidated financial statements before actually preparing and filing the tax returns.
-The Company's estimates and assumptions may differ from the actual results as reflected in its income tax returns and the Company records the required adjustments when they are identified or resolved.
-Changes in the Company's business, tax laws or the Company's interpretation of tax laws, and developments in current and future tax audits, could significantly impact the amounts provided for income taxes in the Company's results of operations, financial position, or cash flows.
+Income tax expense or benefit is recognized for the amount of taxes payable or refundable for the current liabilities for the tax consequences of events that have been recognized in an entity's financial statements or significant assumptions, judgments and estimates to determine its current provision (benefit) for income taxes, its deferred tax assets and liabilities, and any valuation allowance to be recorded against its deferred tax assets.
+The Company's judgments, assumptions and estimates relating to the current provision (benefit) for income taxes include the geographic mix and amount of income (loss), its possible outcomes of current and future audits conducted by foreign and domestic tax authorities.
+The anticipating the tax positions the Company will record in the consolidated financial statements before actually preparing and filing the tax returns.
+The Company's estimates and assumptions may differ from the actual results as reflected in its income tax required adjustments when they are identified or resolved.
+Changes in the Company's business, tax laws or laws, and developments in current and future tax audits, could significantly impact the amounts provided for income taxes in the Company's results of operations, financial position, or cash flows.

 Deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to tax benefit carry-forwards and to differences between the financial statement amounts of assets and liabilities and their respective tax basis.
-The Company regularly reviews its deferred tax assets for recoverability and establishes a valuation allowance if it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-To make this assessment, the Company takes into account predictions of the amount and category of taxable income from various sources and all available positive and negative evidence about these possible sources of taxable income.
-The weight given to the potential effect of negative and positive evidence is commensurate with the extent to which the strength of the evidence can be objectively verified.
+The Company regularly reviews its deferred tax assets for recoverability and establishes a valuation allowance if it is more likely than not that assets will not be realized.
+To make this assessment, the Company takes into account predictions of the amount and category of taxable income from various sources and all available positive and negative evidence about these possible sources of taxable potential effect of negative and positive evidence is commensurate with the extent to which the strength of the evidence can be objectively verified.